jorgecortesdev/xpression/README.md

 <a href="https://travis-ci.org/xorth/xpression"><img src="https://travis-ci.org/xorth/xpression.svg?branch=master" alt="Build Status"></a>

-This is a just for fun implementation of the Shunting Yard Algorithm, it was only meant to be a research of the algorithm and experiments during the implementation.
+This is a just for fun implementation of the Shunting Yard Algorithm, it was only meant to be research of the algorithm and experiments during the implementation.

 ## Installation